 1. Length of ownership

-How long have you owned the property w long have you owned the property?
+How long have you owned the proper rty?
+8 years

 2. Council tax

-Which Council Tax band is your proper ty in?
-G
+Which Council Tax band is your property in?
+E

 3. Parking

 What are the arrangements for parking at your property?

-(Please tick all that apply)
+(Please tick all that apply) • Garage

-• Garage No
+Garage No

 Allocated parking space No

 • Driveway Yes

 Shared parking No

-On street No
+On street Yes

 Resident permit No

 Metered Parking No

 Other (please specify):

 4. Conservation area

-Is your property in a designated Conse special architectural or historical inter- which it is desirable to preserve or enh est, the character or appear
+Is your property in a designated Conspecial architectural or historical into which it is desirable to preserve or en erest, the character or appear a of No rance of